· min · 2445

 Turkey Vultures

-Always circling because: They ride thermals - rising hot air columns.
-No flapping needed.
-Circle, climb, scan for food.
+Always circling because: they ride thermals - rising columns of hot air - so no flapping is needed.
+They circle, climb, and scan for food.

-On buggy adventures through mountains, look up at viewpoints.
-Turkey vultures always overhead, riding free lift.
-They’re not circling you, btw, lol.
+What they do: cleanup.
+Roadkill, carcasses, decomposition - ecosystems need vultures.
+On buggy adventures through the mountains, look up at the viewpoints and you’ll see them overhead, riding free lift.
+They’re not circling you, by the way.

 Seasons Change What Flies